Share

 Tytalus, a Chlorogaian near Sol

-Chlorine worlds are found scattered throughout the entire volume of terragen space.
-In the time since their discovery nearly all of the living chlorine worlds have been placed under protection by one or another of the Caretaker Gods or by transapients with similar mind-sets that have been so assigned by the nearest meta-empire.
-In the Sephirotic meta-empires this is a fairly civilized process, and involves invitations or appointments of such guardians.
-Elsewhere the Caretakers have sometimes used force to displace would-be colonists in the system.
-Colonists on the Periphery avoid moving into a system that contains a chlorine world, since in some cases the Caretaker will place not only the chlorine world itself but the entire stellar system under the Compact of Eden regulations.
+Halogenic worlds are scattered throughout Terragen space and well beyond.
+In the time since their discovery most of the Halogenic worlds, especially those still hosting life, have been placed under protection by one or another of the Caretaker Gods or by transapients with similar inclinations.
+In the Sephirotic empires this is a fairly civilized process, and involves invitations or appointments of such guardians.
+Elsewhere the Caretakers have sometimes used force to displace would-be colonists in a system.
+Most colonists on the Periphery avoid moving into a system that contains a Halogenic world, since in some cases the Caretaker will place not only the world itself but the entire stellar system under Compact of Eden regulations.

 Related Articles